carreonranen/linux-sdr-adsb-receiver/README.md

 This project is a complete wireless communications system that receives, demodulates, and decodes real-world aircraft ADS-B signals at 1090 MHz.
 It demonstrates RF engineering fundamentals, Linux systems work, SDR signal processing, protocol decoding, and end-to-end hardware/software integration.
+**TECH 165 Theoretical**
+*Carrier Frequency and Bandwidth*

+In TECH 165, wireless systems are described in terms of carrier frequency and bandwidth allocation.
+ADS-B operates on a standardized carrier frequency of 1090 MHz, which is internationally reserved for aircraft surveillance broadcasts.By tuning the RTL-SDR to 1090 MHz, this project demonstrates how a receiver isolates a specific communication channel in the RF spectrum.
+The selected 2 MS/s sample rate determines the effective bandwidth captured around the carrier, directly reflecting the sampling and bandwidth tradeoffs discussed in class.

+*Noise, Interference, and Filtering*

+Wireless theory emphasizes that receivers do not capture isolated signals but instead receive a combination of desired signals, noise, and interference.

+In this project, a 1090 MHz band-pass filter is used to attenuate out-of-band energy before digitization.
+However, in-band noise still remains, which must be handled in software.

+This reinforces key TECH 165 ideas:

+• Noise is unavoidable in wireless systems
+• Hardware filtering reduces but does not eliminate interference
+• Software processing is required to further isolate the signal of interest

+TECH 165 covers digital modulation techniques as methods for encoding information onto a carrier signal.
+While we did not specifically cover PPM, it is a specific type of demodulation required to decrypt transponders signals.
+ADS-B uses Pulse Position Modulation (PPM), where binary information is represented by the timing of pulses rather than their amplitude or phase.

+In this project, each bit period is divided into time windows, and the relative position of the pulse determines whether the bit is a 1 or a 0.
+This directly applies modulation concepts from class to a real aviation communication standard.

 **Skills Demonstrated**
 * Linux system configuration